clarencecastillo/NTUOSS-GitWorkshop/README.md

 ## Git Fundamentals

-### Git Repositories

-A Git repository is a virtual storage of your project.
-Kinda like a directory accompanied by a ledger that keeps track of all changes done to its contents.

-These repositories are typically obtained in one of the two ways:

-1. Initialise a local directory as a Git repository, or
-2. *Clone* an existing repository hosted elsewhere.

-From this section onwards, we'll actually rewrite the iconic song [I'll Make a Man Out of You](https://www.stlyrics.com/lyrics/mulan/illmakeamanoutofyou.htm) using Git to illustrate how easily it can be used to improve your workflow.
+For the purposes of this workshop, we'll rewrite the iconic song [I'll Make a Man Out of You](https://www.stlyrics.com/lyrics/mulan/illmakeamanoutofyou.htm) utilising Git to illustrate how easily it can be used to improve your workflow.

-We'll start fresh by initialising a local directory.
+For now, let's start fresh by initialising a local directory.
 To do that, you'll need to use the `git init <directory>` command.
 This command is a one-time directive you use only during the initial setup of a new repo.
+Initialise a git repository named `be-a-man` and `cd` into that automatically created folder.

 ```bash
 $ cd /path/to/workspaces